donadam2015/m2x-galileo/README.md

-Arduino M2X API Client
+Intel Galileo M2X API Client
 =====================

-**NOTE**: We've [changed](https://github.com/attm2x/m2x-arduino/commit/ca3a5484b371f011a30a523465b9aa517d61db25) one API to avoid ambiguity, if you are using the older version of client library, you might need to fix your code.

-The Arduino library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from [Arduino](http://www.arduino.cc/) based devices.
+The Intel Galileo library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from [Intel Galileo](http://arduino.cc/en/ArduinoCertified/IntelGalileo) based devices.

-**NOTE**: Unless stated otherwise, the following instructions are specific to [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) boards.
+**NOTE**: Unless stated otherwise, the following instructions are specific to Gen 1 boards.
 If you are using other boards, the exact steps may vary.

 Getting Started
 ==========================